 If you think that I might be a good fit for you and your nutritional concerns, then give me a call at 617-877-2202 to set up a consultation.
 Send me an email at email@example.com if you have further questions.

 It can be hard to embrace a more mindful, intuitive, non-prescriptive way of eating.
 Even those of us who have left eating disorders and fad diets behind need support around trusting our bodies' wisdom and eating well.
 I have created and now offer the No Diet Book Clubs, small therapeutic groups reading books together about improving relationships with food, body, and self.
 These run currently on alternate Monday evenings and alternate Saturdays, running in the Fall/Winter and the Winter/Spring, with less frequent drop-in groups in the Summer.
 These groups become little recovery support communities and an inspiring place of healing that I feel so honored to facilitate.
 Please contact me at 617-877-2202 for more information or to enroll.

-I am the forthcoming author of Nourish: How to Heal Your Relationship with Food, Body, and Self, available here on my website, as well as through Amazon and Barnes and Noble.
+I am the author of Nourish: How to Heal Your Relationship with Food, Body, and Self, available here on my website, as well as through Amazon and Barnes and Noble.
 I am passionate about my work and enjoy writing about the ten steps outlined in my book, intuitive and mindful eating, conscious movement, self-care, and health-at-every-size (HAES).
 I would be delighted to talk with you about writing articles for print or on-line publication on these and related topics.
 Some nourishing nuggets of wisdom can be found at my blog, A Nourishing Word.
 See a sampling of my articles here.
-If you are interested in featuring my writing, please contact me at 617-877-2202 or at email@example.com.
+If you are interested in featuring my writing, please contact me at 617-877-2202 or at firstname.lastname@example.org.

 Supervision for Dietitians and Nutritionists